fkie-cad/filesharer/README.md

 # TCP Fileshare Client and Server
 Cross Os (Linux/Windows) fileshare client and server with optional encryption.

-Warning:
-This tool at some stages has been flagged as a positive threat by Windows Defender for unknown reasons.
-If this happens, drop this tool in an "exclusion" folder.

 Compiles and runs under
 - Linux
 - Windows (x86/x64)